KhronosGroup/Vulkan-Loader/BUILD.md

     sudo apt-get install git cmake build-essential libx11-xcb-dev libxkbcommon-dev libmirclient-dev libwayland-dev libxrandr-dev

+In addition to this, the [Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers) repo should be built and installed to the directory of your choosing.
+This can be done by setting `CMAKE_INSTALL_PREFIX` and running the "install" target from within the Vulkan-Headers repository.

 ### Linux Build

 Example debug build (Note that the update\_external\_sources script used below builds external tools into predefined locations.
 See **Loader and Validation Layer Dependencies** for more information and other options):

-Switch to the top of the cloned repository directory, create a build directory and generate the make files:
+Switch to the top of the cloned repository directory, create a build directory and generate the make files.
+When generating the project files, the location to a Vulkan-Headers install directory must be provided.
+This can be done by setting the environment variable `VULKAN_HEADERS_INSTALL_DIR` or by setting it as a CMake flag.
+In either case, the variable should point to the installation directory of the Vulkan-Headers repo:

     cd Vulkan-Loader
     mkdir build
     cd build
-    cmake -DCMAKE_BUILD_TYPE=Debug ..
+    cmake -DVULKAN_HEADERS_INSTALL_DIR=/sample/dir -DCMAKE_BUILD_TYPE=Debug ..

 Run `make -j8` to begin the build.